It seems like most of our weeks and weekends this spring have been full of fiber.

 - AOBA, the Alpaca Owners’ and Breeders’ Association, offers a lot of background on the animals and, most importantly, where you can find a nearby farm to check them out in person!

 Just for fun, if you have an alpaca question, feel free to comment and ask.
-It’ll give Sarah and I something new to find out about!
+It’ll give Ashar and I something new to find out about!